 Sponsored

 • Dinosaur remains can be found in the monument's red rocks; take a ranger-led hike to discover them.
 You can also see 1,500 dinosaur fossils still encased in the rocks they were found in at the Dinosaur Quarry Exhibit Hall.

 • There are also 1,000-year-old petroglyphs and pictographs in several areas of the monument.
-Left by the Fremont people, many of the etchings are fairly easy to access.
+Left by early Indigenous people, many of the etchings are fairly easy to access.

+Sponsored